 - Access to a home network while away from home.
-There are more and more users that use a VPN for accessing their devices and computers that are turned on at home and browsing as if they were on a LAN at home.
+There are more and more users that use a Virtual Private Network for accessing their devices and computers that are turned on at home and browsing as if they were on a LAN at home.

 - Hide browsing data.
 Users can keep their browsing history always private by using a VPN; something especially important when using a public Wi-Fi.
 On public Wi-Fi networks without a password or whose password is shared with everyone else, everything the user visits and that does not have a HTTPS secure connection could be visible to anyone who knows how to sniff a network.
 On the contrary, by activating a Virtual Private Network, all communications will be encrypted and completely anonymous.
 So, if anyone is sniffing the network, they will only see that the user has a VPN.

 - Bypass censorship on the Internet.
 There are some governments that restrict the access to particular services or websites, such as China, and a VPN is a useful option to easily access those censored services and contents.

 Which VPN to choose?

 In many of the Private Cloud deployments at Stackscale we deliver a management VPN by default and, when we do not do so, we recommend the customer to do it as a security measure.
 We use and support both L2TP (Layer 2 Tunneling Protocol), IPsec (Internet Protocol Security) and OpenVPN.

 Secure VPNs with L2TP/IPsec/OpenVPN